-SM 3100 Facility Design and Event Management (HMG)
+SM 3100 Facility Design and Event Management (HMG) 3 s.h.

 The processes for managing sport and event enterprises.
 Specific attention given to the design and management of a sport facility as well as the skills and processes associated with administration of a sport event, whether it be participant-centered or spectator-centered.
 Prerequisite: SM 1100.